konnected-io/docs/security-alarm-system/wiring/door-chime.md

 If you want more than just a "beep" sound, Konnected can be used to switch nearly any electronic device.
 12V doorbells work nicely because we already have a 12v power source.

+## Configuring the Door Chime in SmartThings

+It's easy to set up a door open notification in SmartThings using the [Smart Lighting](https://support.smartthings.com/hc/en-us/articles/205380404-Smart-Lights) app.
+The Konnected switch and beep devices will be available as lights/switches for any automations.
+Create a new _Smart Lighting_ automation that "turns on" the switch or beep device when your desired doors are open.

 ## Wiring a Piezo Buzzer/Sounder

 <div id='product-component-776adc012da' class="img-product"></div>